daggzu/holbertonschool-web_front_end/README.md

 - SEO is the practice of optimizing web content to improve search engine rankings.
 - On-page, off-page, technical SEO, keyword research, content quality, user experience, and more are important aspects of SEO.

-This README provides an overview of essential HTML concepts.
-Explore further to become proficient in web development and content creation.

-Feel free to use this README as a reference or starting point for your HTML learning journey.